 Their Fair Trade Certified™ products are made in ethical factories where safety measures are in place to protect employees. prAna was actually one of the first brands to partner with Fair Trade USA, and since then, they have converted 11 of their factories to Fair Trade Certified™.

 They have the cutest fair trade hats for women made from responsibly sourced paper, hemp, and recycled polyester.
 They also make some of the best sustainable winter hats for women.

 prAna works with an organization called The Renewal Workshop, which takes discarded apparel and textiles and turns them into renewed products, upcycled materials, or recycled feedstock.

 When it comes to ethical manufacturing, sourcing, and workers’ rights. prAna checks all the boxes.
 This is what they have to say:

 “We are committed to maintaining workplace standards and safe working conditions within our supply chain that are aligned with our code of conduct.
 We know collaborative efforts will produce better results, therefore we are committed to working with the FLA and Civil Society Organizations, to achieve this goal.
 With this commitment in mind, we prioritize sourcing with like-minded factory partners that are willing to meet our standards.”

 Vuori makes eco friendly sun hats for women and men who love to train in the outdoors.
-The visor is perfect if you are looking for coverage but don’t to cover your whole head.
+The visor is perfect if you are looking for coverage but don’t want to cover your whole head.
 This is totally my kind of hat.
 My head gets so hot!

 Vuori made a commitment to use 80% sustainable materials by 2020.
 Right now, 50% of their products are made with high-quality sustainable materials called REPREVE “polyester made from recycled plastic bottles, ECONYL nylon made from recycled nylon fishing nets and other nylon waste, and Certified organic cotton, grown in clean, healthy soil.”